Premier Volleyball League: 2004–2016: Shakey's V-League

+2017–2020: Premier Volleyball League, professional status and hiatus

 The Shakey's V-League changed its name to the Premier Volleyball League (PVL) starting the 2017 season.
 The Spikers' Turf, which was spun-off from the league in 2015, was merged back to the PVL and was rebranded as the PVL's men's division.
 The renaming was part of a bid to secure more sponsorship for the league.
 There was a plan to rename the league to the Philippine Volleyball League instead but this was abandoned due to another entity already owning the name.
 The order of its conference was also changed with the league beginning with the import-laden Reinforced Conference and the Open Conference being held close to the start of the UAAP and NCAA tournaments which is usually held near the year's end.
 Prior to this, the Open Conference was traditionally held earlier.

 The PVL men's division ended with the 2018 PVL Collegiate Conference as its final tournament.
 The men's division reverted to the Spikers' Turf.
 The first tournament since the revert was the Open Conference in October 2018.

 The 2020 season was indefinitely postponed due to the COVID-19 pandemic and there were plans to start the season with the Open Conference instead of the Reinforced Conference in September 2020 due to logistics issue of flying in imports for the latter.

-Professional status and hiatus (2020)

 In October 2020, the Philippines' Games and Amusements Board (GAB) issued a directive that players compensated for non-national team play would be considered as professionals, as well as all sporting events organized for profit.
 This has raised concerns regarding the status of leagues such as the PVL and its rival league, the Philippine Super Liga (PSL).
 The PVL in particular was concerned over the financial aspects of operating as a professional league.

 In November 2020, the PVL announced that the league would turn professional starting with the 2021 season, believing it has enough women players to make the move.
 The league was already considering move for some time due to the collegiate league UAAP deciding to bar its rookies from playing in commercial leagues starting its UAAP Season 81 (2018-19) in anticipation that all college players would not be allowed to play in the PVL eventually.
 Prior to the league's professionalization, the PVL was considered as semi-professional and thus, its affairs were not supervised or regulated by the GAB.
 Six PVL teams—BaliPure, Banko Perlas, Choco Mucho, Creamline, Motolite, and Petro Gazz—agreed to the move of the PVL turning professional.

-A new separate league, to be called the V-League, will be formed to accommodate collegiate and amateur teams which could no longer participate in the PVL due to the league's professionalization.
+A new separate league called the V-League, was formed to accommodate collegiate and amateur teams which could no longer participate in the PVL due to the league's professionalization.
 Prior to its professionalization, the PVL hosted a collegiate conference.